whetstoneresearch/doppler-indexer-rs/docs/FACTORY_COLLECTION.md

 ### Manual Re-collection

 To re-collect a factory range, delete the corresponding file from `data/{chain}/historical/factories/{collection}/` (or `data/{chain}/live/factories/{collection}/` for live data).
 Note that you may also need to delete the corresponding receipts file to trigger re-processing.

+## S3 Storage Integration

+When a `StorageManager` is configured, factory collection integrates with S3 for remote storage:

+### Upload

+After writing a factory parquet file locally, it is uploaded to S3 using the data type path `factories/{collection_name}`.
+This applies to both non-empty and empty (placeholder) factory parquet files.

+### Skip Logic

+Before writing a factory parquet file, the collector checks both:
+- The local `existing_files` set (scanned on startup)
+- The `S3Manifest` (via `has_factories()`)

+If the range already exists in either location, writing is skipped.

+### Download on Demand

+During catchup, if a log parquet file is referenced in the S3 manifest but not present locally, the collector uses `DataLoader::ensure_local()` to download it from S3 before processing.

+### Gap Detection

+`get_existing_log_ranges()` merges local log file ranges with ranges from the S3 manifest, so catchup can detect and process gaps even when some data only exists remotely.